If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 {

-//Create an instance of SqlCommand class, specifying the T-SQL command that
+//Create an instance of the SqlCommand class, specifying the T-SQL command that

 SqlCommand cmd = new SqlCommand("select * from Employee", con);